microsoft/mixed-reality-extension-sdk/design/assets.unity.md

 4. Call `IAssetCache.LeaseAssets(uri)` to retrieve either the newly loaded objects or the old cached ones, and increment the internal reference counter so this resource doesn't go cold in the cache.
 5. Convert the `UnityEngine.Object`s into assets by assigning an ID and filling out the rest of the asset metadata.
+	Mark them as shared by filling the `Source` property.
-6. Call `IAssetManager.CacheAsset` on each of the new assets, marking each as "shared".
+6. Call `IAssetManager.CacheAsset` on each of the new assets.
 7. Return the new asset descriptions to the server.

 If I want to then modify a loaded asset from this batch:

-1. Call `IAssetManager.GetAsset
+1. Call `IAssetManager.GetById(id, writeSafe: true)` to retrieve a write-safe copy of this asset.
+2. Make your changes.